tidwall/tile38-test/docs/commands/output.md

 The two possible options are [RESP](http://redis.io/topics/protocol) or [JSON](http://www.json.org).

 The default format is initially auto detected based on the connection type and the first command sent.
-Most [Clients Libraries](./../clients) will default to RESP.
+Most [Client Libraries](./../topics/client-libraries) will default to RESP.
 The [Built-in CLI](./../topics/command-line-interface/) will default to JSON.

 ## Examples